codeguy/php-the-right-way/_posts/11-04-01-Complementary-Testing-Tools.md

 * [Prophecy] is a highly opinionated yet very powerful and flexible PHP object mocking framework.
 It's integrated with [PHPSpec] and can be used with [PHPUnit].
 * [php-mock]  is a library to help to mock PHP native functions.
-* [Humbug] is a PHP implementation of [Mutation Testing] to help to measure the effectiveness of your tests.
+* [Infection] is a PHP implementation of [Mutation Testing] to help to measure the effectiveness of your tests.

 [Selenium]: http://seleniumhq.org/